New York, 9/16/2019 (Note the proper way to write the date!)

 Dear Friends Across The Pond,

 Research shows that smell, touch and taste are strong evokers of nostalgia.
-Marcel Proust’s cookie broke into crumbs back in 1913 and it caused him to write seven ridiculously long and unreadable volumes called Remembrance Of Things Past – a fictional work that vaguely and nostalgically resembled his own life growing up as a child in France.
+Marcel Proust’s cookie broke into crumbs in 1913 and it caused him to write seven ridiculously long and unreadable volumes called Remembrance Of Things Past – a fictional work that vaguely and nostalgically resembled his own life growing up as a child in France.

 For me, it’s a scented bar of soap.
 When I smell Irish Spring brand bath soap, the summer of 1984 comes shooting to my head like a Roman candle exploding in the inky night.